Salinas, CA Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you’re shipping to or from

-• Geography & Climate: The city lies between the Santa Lucia Mountains and the Monterey Bay coastline, enjoying a Mediterranean climate with warm, dry summers and cool, fog‑kissed winters.
+• Geography & Climate: Nestled between the Santa Lucia Mountains and the Salinas River, the city enjoys a mild Mediterranean climate with cool, foggy mornings and warm, dry summers—perfect for year‑round vehicle transport.

 Car Shipping 101